-6305.1.1 Number of Aerial Maneuvers
+6305.1.1 Number of Aerial Manoeuvres

 All courses will be two jump courses for international competitions.
-The recommended number of aerial maneuvers shall not restrict the competitor to the stated amount, but represents the number of aerial maneuvers that will receive an evaluation.
+The recommended number of aerial manoeuvres shall not restrict the competitor to the stated amount, but represents the number of aerial manoeuvres that will receive an evaluation.